brunotacca/INTRACS/docs/COMPUTING_METHODS.md

 # Computing Methods

 The INTRACS project offers the possibility to process raw inertial data through custom algorithms called computing methods.
-The computing methods were configured in a way that it will be listed in the application as long as its class follow the pattern and steps detailed in this guide.
+The computing methods were configured in a way that they will be listed in the application as long as its class follows the pattern and steps detailed in this guide.

 First, the computing methods are located at the `outer layer - datasources` of this project architecture.
 You can find them in the `local/static/methods` fold, as shown in the folder structure below: